 If you’re looking for a shared transfer, especially in the lower seasons (i.e. not ski season and not August), then try the Bansko Notice Board on Facebook where folks generally post if they’re looking to share a ride.
 You can also try the Co-Working Bansko group also on Facebook.

-Private Plovdiv to Bansko Transfer
+How to Take Private Plovdiv to Bansko Transfers

-Most transfer companies that go from Plovdiv to Bansko are Bansko transfer companies.
+Most transfer companies that go from Plovdiv to Bansko are Bansko based transfer companies.
 There is a combination of Bulgarian companies and British expats who run these businesses.
 All are competitive and provide a variety of sizes of vehicles.
 It’s possible to book and pay online with some, although most prefer cash on arrival at your destination in either leva or euros.

 Note that transfer availability is greater from Sofia to Bansko than from Plovdiv to Bansko.
 Here are details of some of the transfer services from Plovdiv.

-- www.banskoblog.com: Contact for pricing: [email protected] / 0892 348 600 – or use the app – http://banskoblog.com/mobile-apps/
+- www.banskoblog.com: Contact for pricing: [email protected] / 0892 348 600 – or use the app – https://banskoblog.com/mobile-apps/

 - Steve Transfers Company – Plovdiv to Bansko – from 95 euros each way in winter, from 65 euros each way in summer.